 In summary, then: less work — more quality!
-For this reason, with Checkmk you will find an abundance of rules for customising hosts and services — such as thresholds, monitoring settings, responsibilities, alerting, agent configuration and many more.
+For this reason, with Checkmk you will find an abundance of rules for customizing hosts and services — such as thresholds, monitoring settings, responsibilities, notifications, agent configuration and many more.

-WATO organises rules in Rule sets.
+Within Setup Checkmk organizes rules in rule sets.
 Every rule set has the task of defining a specific parameter for hosts or services.
 Checkmk contains more than 700 rule sets!
 Here are some examples: